brandur/sorg/content/drafts/mongodb.md

 One of the early hot features of MongoDB was its speed, and particularly how well it performed compared to relational equivalents.
-As it turns out, these incredible speed benchmarks had more to do with its quesionable approach to data integrity (as discussed above) rather than any advancement made by the 10gen team.
+As it turns out, these incredible speed benchmarks had more to do with its questionable approach to data integrity (as discussed above) rather than any advancement made by the 10gen team.
 After version 3 was released with safer write defaults, [it quickly became obvious that MongoDB had lost the performance edge that it had